 - 4.6 The challenges and risks have been exacerbated by the ongoing Covid-19 pandemic and the consequent circumstances which make it highly likely that the delivery of some of the savings will be further delayed whilst those circumstances remain, especially within social care services.
 Overall however, the Council has to date effectively managed the financial impact of Covid within the Government grant funding that has been made available.
 Whilst further Government funding has been provided for 2021/22, the risk remains around the continuing impact of Covid and the balance between financial impact on the Council and compensating Government grant funding. - 4.7 The uncertainty nationally on the future funding of local government remains.
-The 2021/22 Finance Settlement was again for one year only and there is no firm commitment as yet from Government that the Spending Review to be undertaken in 2021 will be a multi-year review.
+The 2021/22 Finance Settlement was again for one year only and whilst the Spending Review 2021 covers the next three financial years, there is no indication as yet from Government that the 2022/23 Finance Settlement will be for more than one year.